 Gifts of tangible personal property will generally be accepted by the Foundation if they qualify as “related use” items for the purposes of the Villa as defined by the IRS Code or are readily marketable by the Foundation.
 Typical items include clothing, jewelry, art, musical instruments, writings, furnishings and other household goods.

-The Foundation is not currently able to accept gifts of cryptocurrency such as Bitcoin, Ethereum, Dogecoin, or Tether.
+The Foundation is not currently able to accept gifts of cryptocurrency such as Bitcoin, Ethereum, Dogecoin, or Litecoin.

 Disclaimer: St. Joseph’s Villa, its employees, representatives, and this site does not offer legal or financial advice.
 Please consult with your attorney, financial advisor, estate planner, or accountant before making any arrangements.